-Kuzmack jumped into journalism at age 17 by founding the political/ music zine Salt City Rag in Salt Lake City, .
-This zine covered a wide range of issues including environmentalism, politics and culture.
+Kuzmack jumped into journalism at age 17 by founding the political/ music zine Salt City Rag in Salt Lake City .
 Between 2007 and 2013 19 issues were published.
-After meeting UK Subs front-man Charlie Harper Kuzmack was inspired to re-focus his zines on topics on more music related topics.
-In 2010, Kuzmack also founded the one issue socio-political and music/culture zine No More Heroes which was published in 2011.
+In 2010, Kuzmack also founded the one issue sociopolitical and music/culture zine No More Heroes which was published in 2011.

-Starting in December 2014 at Heatwave Magazine, Kuzmack contributes by interviewing groups/artists like The Vacant Lots, Fumaça Preta, The Gories, Keep Razors Sharp and Paul Collins of the Beat / The Nerves.
-Kuzmack has also written articles detailing the legacy of the late icons like Kim Fowley, Lemmy Kilmister, David Bowie and the American music critic Lester Bangs.
-In June 2015, Kumzack was promoted to Senior Correspondent.
+In December 2014, Kuzmack joined Heatwave Magazine and by June 2015 was promoted to Senior Correspondent.
+There he has written about bands such as The Vacant Lots, Fumaça Preta, The Gories, The Jackets, Ex-Cult and Paul Collins of the Beat / The Nerves.
+Kuzmack has also written articles detailing the legacy of late icons like Kim Fowley, Lemmy Kilmister, David Bowie and the American music critic Lester Bangs.

 As DJ Nix Beat, he has DJ’ed in Utah, Nevada, Oregon and London, England.
 His interest in DJing was inspired by years of subjecting his friends to his record collection at parties.
 He spins strictly vinyl and maintains a growing collection of 60’s styled Soul, R&B, Mod/Garage, Rock n’ Roll and 70’s styled Punk, Power Pop and Junk Shop Glam.